diogoseca/diogoseca.github.io/_posts/2020-07-14-How-to-export-your-Jupyter-Notebook-to-Medium-in-3-easy-steps.markdown

+---
+layout: post
-# How to export your Jupyter Notebook to Medium in 3 easy steps
+title: How to export your Jupyter Notebook to Medium in 3 easy steps
+date: 2020-07-14
+description: A smart button that will allow you to remarket your content straight to a Medium draft. # Add post description (optional)
+img: i-rest.jpg # Add image post (optional)
+fig-caption: # Add figcaption (optional)
+tags: [Python, Tools, Medium, Jupyter]
+---